MaxwellEdisonBay/mobile-coding-challenge/README.md

 - [ ] The list should support pagination, loading 10 items at a time.
 - [ ] Favourite state should be persistent.

-## The Evaluation
+## Technologies

-Your code will be evaluated based on the following criteria:

-- [ ] The code should compile.
-- [ ] No crashes, bugs, or compiler warnings.
-- [ ] App operates as outlined above.
-- [ ] Conforms to modern development principles.
-- [ ] Code is easy to understand.
-Bonus points for documentation.
-- [ ] Commit history is consistent, easy to follow and understand.
+- Jetpack Compose
+- Navigation Compose
+- Retrofit 2
+- Kotlin Coroutines
+- Coil
+- Dagger/Hilt